ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 BPI Abstraction Layers are the critical umbilical cords of a BPI to its underlying CCSM and external applications such as System of Records or other BPIs.

-It is, therefore, critical to carefully craft the requirements on these layers of a BPI in such way that allows implementers sufficient flexibility, while leveraging established standards and ensuring interoperability through a well-defined, minimal set of interfaces and capabilities.
+It is, therefore, critical to carefully craft the requirements on these layers of a BPI in such a way that allows implementers sufficient flexibility, while leveraging established standards and ensuring interoperability through a well-defined, minimal set of interfaces and capabilities.

 Since a BPI has two abstraction layers - the BPI and the CCSM Abstraction Layer -- the document will define a set of common requirements and differentiate between the two where necessary.